Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The graininess is definitely something to know about if you're trying to decide whether or not to paint your oak cabinets.
 Filling the grain in oak cabinets is very tedious work, but the filler combined with primer and paint goes a long way to smooth out the doors so they look less like oak.
 It is also important to know that filling the surface won't make your oak cabinets look super smooth like maple because its natural texture and pattern is almost impossible to erase.

 Similar to cherry, oak is notorious for tannin bleed when it's unknowingly painted over with water-based primer and paint.
+The tannin shows up as a yellowy hue in your paint.
 Sealing the surface first with solvent-based primer eliminates this problem.
 Although oak cabinets have a reputation for being cheap and undesirable, the wood is very durable and looks really nice when prepared and painted correctly.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2022 Matt G.